Top 50+ Embedded C Interview Questions and Answers

 Ans:

-Code optimization is crucial in minimizing power consumption in Embedded C programming by reducing CPU cycles, memory accesses, and unnecessary computations.
-Optimizing code for power efficiency involves loop unrolling, function inlining, and compiler optimizations to minimize execution time and energy consumption.
+Code optimization is crucial for minimizing power consumption in Embedded C programming.
+It reduces CPU cycles, memory accesses, and unnecessary computations.
+Techniques like loop unrolling, function inlining, and compiler optimizations help minimize execution time and energy use.
+These strategies contribute to more efficient and power-saving code, enhancing overall system performance.

 68. Discuss the role of memory-mapped I/O in Embedded C programming and its advantages.